 Get Help for Alcohol Addiction

 Experiencing “hangxiety” on occasion isn’t necessarily anything to worry about.
-However, if you notice a pattern of problematic behaviors or symptoms related to drinking or struggle to moderate your drinking, it’s best to evaluate your drinking habits and consider a possible alcohol addiction.
+However, if you notice a pattern of problematic behaviors or symptoms related to drinking or struggle to moderate your drinking, it’s best to evaluate your drinking habits and consider addiction treatment.
 Getting help as early as possible is best to prevent significant health problems related to alcohol use.